WeTransfer/wt-api-docs/source/includes/_embed.md

 ## Translations

-To display Embed in a different language, simple change the language parameter in the code snippet.
+To display Embed in a different language, simple change the `wtEmbedLanguage` parameter in the code snippet.
 Embed currently supports the following languages:

 | language | code |
 | -------- | ---- |